 Only twelve women have ever reached Canada’s most senior political role: as a First Minister (Prime Minister or Premier).
 The leadership of these remarkable women spans three decades, crosses political stripes, and extends from coast to coast to coast.

 No Second Chances is about examining the rise and fall of these women – and what their experiences reflect about us as Canadians.

 The PodcastLatest Episode

-No Second Chances will culminate in a historic event where Canada’s female First Ministers come together for a moderated, future-focused conversation about how we can strengthen Canadian democracy and address the long-standing underrepresentation of women in Canadian politics.
+No Second Chances culminated in a historic event where Canada’s female First Ministers came together for a moderated, future-focused conversation about how we can strengthen Canadian democracy and address the long-standing underrepresentation of women in Canadian politics.

-If you haven’t been following No Second Chances, you can hear directly from these women through Canada 2020’s new weekly podcast
+If you haven’t been following No Second Chances, you can hear directly from these women through Canada 2020’s podcast.

 Get updates on the No Second Chances project and other initiatives from Canada 2020.